-VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e. seasonal vacancies; do the vacancies always follow an event, etc.}; and to identify trends that may affect recruitment/retention efforts.)
+VACANCY RATE ANALYSIS: (Respondents were requested to provide information about the frequency and timing of vacancy occurrences {i.e. seasonal vacancies; do the vacancies always follow an event, etc.}; and to identify trends that may affect recruitment/retention efforts.)

-Two full-time vacancies and seven part-time vacancies were reported for this review.
+Four full-time vacancies and five part-time vacancies were reported for this review.
+All vacancies are attributed to the hiring of Paramedics to Primary Care areas.